-The entire amount of a contract that is performed by the DBE's own forces, including the cost of supplies and materials purchased by the DBE for the work on the contract/Task Assignment and equipment leased by the DBE will be credited toward DBE participation on that Task Assignment.
-Supplies and equipment the DBE subcontractor purchases or leases from the Prime Contractor or its affiliate will not be credited toward DBE participation.
+The entire amount of a contract that is performed by the DBE's own forces, including the cost of supplies and materials purchased by the DBE for the work on the contract and equipment leased by the DBE will be credited toward DBE participation.
+Supplies and equipment the DBE subcontractor purchases or leases from the prime contractor or its affiliate will not be credited toward DBE participation.